The

 settings persisted on the User Sys Defs Screen.

-the Data Window’s bankroll summary section work?
-When a Data Window query is
+does the Data Window’s bankroll summary section work?
+When a Data Window query

 Starting